ymolists/website/gitpod/docs/environment-variables.md

   - name: Example of passing an environment variable to a command
     env:
       PRINT_ME: "Hello World!"
-    command: echo $PRINT_ME
+    command: echo "$PRINT_ME"
 ```

 See [`.gitpod.yml`](/docs/references/gitpod-yml#tasksnenv) for more details.

-## Provide env vars via URL
+## Providing one-time environment variables via URL

-> ❗️ This feature is great for configuring environment variables but is not appropriate for configuring sensitive information, such as passwords or long-lived API tokens.
+> ❗️ This feature is great for setting one-time environment variables for dynamic workspace configurations or setups but is not appropriate for configuring sensitive information, such as passwords or long-lived API tokens.
 Gitpod and the [Open Web Application Security Project](https://owasp.org/www-community/vulnerabilities/Information_exposure_through_query_strings_in_url) recommends that you do not pass sensitive information through query strings.
 Refer to [CWE-598](https://cwe.mitre.org/data/definitions/598.html) to learn more about this recommendation.

-In addition to user-specific env variables, Gitpod also allows passing in variables through the `gitpod.io/#` URL.
+In addition to user-specific environment variables, Gitpod also allows passing in variables through the `gitpod.io/#` URL.
 The syntax for that is:

 ```